Truth Initiative Statement on Harm Reduction

 There is a contentious and ongoing debate regarding what role the concept of “harm reduction” should play for smokers who have rejected FDA approved cessation methods, who find those alternatives unattractive, or simply wish to continue using nicotine.
 Recently, the term has been seized upon by industry and industry advocates as a proxy for a vision of a lightly regulated market in nicotine products that provides for continued and robust growth of nicotine as a commercial product.
 They argue this approach will encourage the development of lower harm alternatives to cigarettes and will therefore improve public health.
 This same group contends that those who advocate for a more cautious approach are anti-smoker and anti-harm reduction.

 We reject this narrative for what it is, a cynical attempt by commercial interests to protect and grow their profits.
-Indeed, tobacco control advocates have long embraced the concept of harm reduction as traditionally understood in public health.
-There continues to be spirited debate among bone fide public health advocates as to the impact and potential of e-cigarettes as harm reduction devices.
+Indeed, commercial tobacco control advocates have long embraced the concept of harm reduction as traditionally understood in public health.
+There continues to be spirited debate among bona fide public health advocates as to the impact and potential of e-cigarettes as harm reduction devices.
 However, we all believe that smokers who will not quit nicotine should have less harmful alternatives.
 Truth Initiative forcefully rejects, however, the notion that this requires the further development of a huge commercial market in addictive nicotine products focused on growth and the acquisition of new users, most of whom are youth and young adults.
 Instead, we argue that a genuine harm reduction approach requires a measured and careful deployment of nicotine alternatives that are tightly focused on helping smokers who otherwise would not quit smoking cigarettes.
 One with science driven oversight that considers impact on population health.
 In other words, a regulated harm reduction approach.

 Harm reduction, broadly described, is a public health strategy that acknowledges not all people will choose to avoid risky behaviors and seeks to serve those people by providing less risky alternatives.
 For example, during the height of the HIV/AIDS crisis, harm reduction encompassed a broad population primary prevention strategy encouraging the widespread use of condoms by all sexually active individuals in non-monogamous relationships.
 Harm reduction as practiced among the relatively small and highly vulnerable population of intravenous drug users includes providing programs like clean needle exchange, safe consumption sites, and medication assisted treatment.